Pokémon the Movie: Secrets of the Jungle

 Pokémon the Movie: Secrets of the Jungle (Note: Originally released in Japan as Pocket Monsters the Movie: Coco (劇場版ポケットモンスター ココ, Gekijō-ban Pokettomonsutā Koko)) is a 2020 Japanese anime film based on Satoshi Tajiri's Pokémon media franchise and produced by OLM.
-It is the twenty-third film in the Pokémon movie series and the third and final film in the alternate timeline and the only one in the Journeys series, covering Generation VIII.
-The film returns to the series’ traditional 2D art style rather than using the CGI animation used in Mewtwo Strikes Back: Evolution.
+It is the twenty-third film of the Pokémon anime series, the third of the alternate timeline, a sequel to Pokémon the Movie: The Power of Us and It is the last film produced by OLM of the Pokémon franchise.
+The film returns to the series' traditional 2D art style rather than using the CGI animation used in Mewtwo Strikes Back: Evolution.
 It features the new Generation VIII Mythical Pokémon Zarude and a shiny Celebi.
-It's a sequel to Pokémon the Movie: The Power of Us.

 In Japan, the film was released on December 25, 2020, by Toho.
 The original release date of July 10, 2020, was delayed due to the COVID-19 pandemic in Japan.
 The film released worldwide (excluding Japan, Korea and China) on Netflix on October 8, 2021.

 For a limited time, if players of Pokémon Sword and Shield preordered tickets for this film's premiere, they would receive the Mythical Pokémon Zarude in its "Dada" form and a Shiny Celebi.
-As of 2025, this is the most recent and final Pokémon anime movie to be produced and released, as The Pokémon Company has not made plans for anymore new Pokémon anime films since.